vmhl87/path-tracing/template.md

 ![rendered image](final-render.png)

-Rendered (singlethreaded) in TIME on CPU
+Rendered in TIME on CPU